polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 decl_module! {
     /// The module declaration.
     pub struct Module<T: Trait> for enum Call where origin: T::Origin {
+        // Initializing errors
+        // this includes information about your errors in the node's metadata.
+        // it is needed only if you are using errors in your pallet type Error = Error<T>;

         // A default function for depositing events fn deposit_event() = default;